SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/ssl-certificate.md

 ---

 # Determine URL for SysKit Point web application
-Decide which URL are you going to use for SysKit Point web application and prepare an SSL certificate required to make a secure https conenctions from the browser
+Decide which **URL are you going to use for SysKit Point web application** and prepare an SSL certificate required to make a secure https conenctions from the browser.
+This is the URL your users will use to access SysKit Point through their browsers.

-You have different options available wether depending on which environment you are deploying SysKit Point:
+You have different options available depending wether on which environment you are deploying SysKit Point:
-* Production environment where SysKit Point is connected to your **Production** tenant
+* **Production environment** where SysKit Point is connected to your **Production** tenant
-* Test environemnt where SysKit Point is connected to your **QA/Test/DEV** tenant
+* **Test environment** where SysKit Point is connected to your **QA/Test/DEV** tenant

 ## Deploy SysKit Point to a production environment